-Conveniently located in the Smith Campus Center Arcade, the Pharmacy fills prescriptions written by HUHS clinicians and accepts a variety of insurance prescription plans.
+Conveniently located at HUHS in the Smith Campus Center, the Pharmacy fills prescriptions written by HUHS clinicians and accepts a variety of prescription insurance plans (Optum, CVS Caremark, Express Scripts, MedImpact, Tricare, among others).
 All members of the Harvard community can visit the Pharmacy to purchase over-the-counter products.
 A private consultation room is available to discuss your confidential prescription questions.

 The Pharmacy carries a formulary of prescription medications and over-the-counter products, many of which are available at lower prices than other pharmacies.
 We are only able to fill prescriptions written by HUHS clinicians.
 A generic medication may be substituted and dispensed for a prescribed brand medication as mandated by the Commonwealth of Massachusetts.
 Students can receive up to a three-month supply for most medications, and there is discounted prescription pricing for Harvard University Group Health Plan members for a 90-day supply.

 Call the automated 24-hour refill line at (617) 495-8468.
 Be prepared to supply the seven-digit prescription number located at the top-left corner of the prescription label.
 You can also call the Pharmacy directly during regular business hours at (617) 496-6661.

 Visit the HUHS Pharmacy refill website to setup an online account.
 Once you create an account, the Pharmacy will activate your profile within one to two business days.
 You can then download the HUHS Rx app on your iPhone or Android smartphone to easily manage your refills.
 Frequently asked questions about the online refill system.